+How can we calm our nerves?
 Why do we suffer from ‘nerves’ and how can we calm them in a situation where we feel fearful of the actual act or the consequences of it?

 Firstly, realise that being nervous is normal, so don’t think that there’s something wrong with you or that you shouldn’t be feeling this way.
+The question shouldn’t be ‘how can I not be nervous?’
 Some degree of nervous tension is actually a good thing.
-It gets the adrenalin flowing and prepares your body and mind for action.
-You can manage an over-nervous reaction by practicing deep breathing.
-It may not get rid of the nerves but it will help you to manage them, as you introduce more oxygen into the body.
+It gets the adrenaline flowing and prepares your body and mind for action.

+Well, your body cannot distinguish very well between different types of danger.
+Your mind prompts the body to interpret the presentation as a dangerous situation, which builds anxiety and, possibly, fear.
 Why would it do this?
-It’s because you are preparing for either fight or flight, which is our reptillian brain’s normal reaction to danger.
+It’s because you are preparing for either fight or flight, which is our reptilian normal reaction to danger.
 If you get wounded in a fight, for example, it’s probably better not to have food in the stomach.